bowmanjd/terminaltalk/slides/slides.md

 -->

 ---
+layout: image-right
+image: /container.svg
+backgroundSize: 70%
+---

 # Containers

-- docker
-- podman
-- nerdctl
+docker, podman, nerdctl, etc...
 All of these run a mini Linux OS (or many!) and typically a container provides one tool or service.
-You do not need these to be successful on the command-line, but it does open up the possibilities.
+You do not need to use containers to be personally successful on the command-line, but it does open up possibilities.

 ---